Brand Strategy & Positioning

 Technology Detox: Avoiding Digital Burnout

 The remote world can even start acting like a trap that is always on.
 Constant connectivity serves burnout and productivity poorly.
-Regular technology detoxes will help in keeping employees fresh and active.
+Regular technology detoxes will help keep employees fresh and active.

 Implementing Tech-Free Zones in Remote Teams